-Last week, we wrote about Medicare’s open enrollment period.
-Since the program’s creation in the 1960s, it’s been expanded and amended several times, leaving participants facing a confusing hodgepodge of rules and terminology.
+We recently wrote about Medicare’s Annual Election Period, the two-month window beginning today (Oct.
+15) when recipients can fine-tune their Medicare coverage.
+Since the program’s creation in the 1960s, Medicare has been expanded and amended several times, leaving participants facing a confusing hodgepodge of rules and terminology.
 This week, we’ll sort through the alphabet soup of Medicare coverage and spell out what you’ll need to know to get started.

 Let’s break down Medicare’s benefits by the letter:

-- Medicare Parts A and B. Medicare Part A covers hospital care and Medicare Part B covers doctor’s visits.
-Sometimes referred to as “Original Medicare,” everyone who signs up for Medicare receives these two basic types of coverage.
-And we do mean basic: Many common health care expenses are not fully covered by Parts A and B. If you require frequent hospital stays or doctor’s visits, the deductibles can be confusing and expensive.
+- Medicare Parts A and B. Medicare Part A covers hospital care and Medicare Part B covers doctor visits.
+Everyone who signs up for Medicare receives these two basic types of coverage, sometimes referred to as “Original Medicare.”
+And we do mean basic: Many common health care expenses are not fully covered by Parts A and B. If you require frequent hospital stays or doctor visits, the deductibles can be confusing and expensive.
 As a result, many people choose to supplement or replace Parts A and B with additional insurance.

 - Medicare Part D. Medicare Part D is supplemental insurance that covers prescription costs.

 - Medigap (Plans A through N).
-Like Medicare Advantage, Medigap plans help bridge the gaps in Medicare Parts A and B. Medigap plans use letters to delineate themselves—ranging from Plan A to Plan N, with Plan G being the most comprehensive.
+Like Medicare Advantage, Medigap plans help bridge the gaps in Medicare Parts A and B. Medigap plans are delineated by letters—ranging from Plan A to Plan N, with Plan G being the most comprehensive.
 In general, Medigap plans offer less coverage and are less expensive than Medicare Advantage plans.
 However, Medigap plans don’t include prescription coverage; if you opt for one, you’ll also need to get a separate Part D prescription plan.

 How do you know which plans to choose?
 Check out Medicare.gov to see the Medicare Advantage plans available in your area.
 If you don’t find the coverage you want, explore a Medigap and Part D prescription plan.